 Not sure which one is right for you?
 Take a look at my ultimate CMA Review Course comparison post here.

 Remember, not all review courses are built the same.
-For example, CMA Exam Academy offers everything from video and audio reviews to accountability check ins, adaptive learning technology, test banks with thousands of questions, plus a full suite of resources that ensure you learn all the essential content and components.
+For example, CMA Exam Academy offers everything from video and audio reviews to accountability check-ins, weekly assignments, unlimited coaching support, test banks with thousands of questions, plus a full suite of resources that ensure you learn all the essential content and components.

-This may be why my student pass rate is 80% which is a lot higher than <45% global pass rate.
+This may be why my student pass rate is above 90% which is a lot higher than <45% global pass rate.
 Read what past students had to say about their experience in the Academy.

-Other courses may offer the same number of test bank questions, but lack in resources and coaching support.
+Other courses may offer the same number of test bank questions, but lack in a structured step-by-step study program, accountability and coaching support.

 It all comes back to what you need personally in order to succeed.